-- Ability of the company to increase its scale of operations and enhance its profitability margins to 25-30% similar to the past trends while effectively managing the operating cycle with sustained improvement in operational cash flows. - Ability of the company to reduce its dependence on the sales from the last quarter of the financial year and introduce strategies to combat the seasonality of business. - Ability of the company to stabilize the business operations of the companies acquired and increase profitable contribution from its digital ventures.
+- A sustainable growth in operations with profitability margins between 25%-30% while effectively managing the operating cycle with sustained improvement in operational cash flows. - Ability of the company to reduce its dependence on the sales from the last quarter of the financial year and introduce strategies to combat the seasonality of business.